SherAtrium/my-vim-setup/README.md

 ### 🛠 How It Works

-When you start Neovim, `mason-tool-installer` automatically:
+When you start Neovim, `mason-tool-installer` can automatically install all the needed tools:

 - Installs missing tools
 - Ensures consistency across all machines